diodechain/website/_posts/2025-02-10-diode-self-custody.md

 **Diode Collab: Secure Collaboration, Redefined**

-After three years of development, we're excited to launch a major update to Diode Collab: our next-gen collaboration suite designed for seamless, secure teamwork.
+We're excited to announce a major update to Diode Collab&trade; - our next-gen collaboration suite designed for seamless, secure teamwork.

-With chat, file sharing, note-taking, and remote access, Diode Collab ensures teams stay connected while maintaining full data self-custody.
-For example, if your team works remotely but needs secure access to an on-premises GitLab instance, Diode Collab provides easy, encrypted access-without relying on third parties.
+[Diode Collab](https://diode.io/products/collab) ensures teams stay connected while maintaining full data self-custody - all without self-hosted servers or network supplier risk!

+Diode Collab v.1.15.0 introduces:

+* Always-on presence (by leveraging the [Internet Computer](https://internetcomputer.org/) - see below!)
+* Full push notifications for both iOS and Android
+* Advanced file policy permissions for organizations and large groups.

+The combination of these features is a game changer for those who care about protecting their information.

 **What is Full Self-Custody?**

-Full self-custody means no third-party access to your data.
-Originating from Web3 and crypto, it ensures that only you hold the keys-just like owning Bitcoin.
-Diode applies this to communication and collaboration, giving organizations sole control over their data while keeping it globally accessible and always available.
-Security is mathematically guaranteed by blockchain, ensuring that only you can access, delete, and manage your data-without relying on third parties.
+Full self-custody means no third-party access to your data or credentials or credential groups.
+Originating from Web3, it ensures that only YOU hold the keys - just like owning Bitcoin.
+Diode applies this to communication and collaboration, giving organizations sovereign control over their data.
+All while keeping it globally accessible and always available.
+Security is mathematically guaranteed by Diode's Blockquick&trade; and system of smart contracts, ensuring that only you can access, modify, and administrate your data.

-**Simplicity and Cost Efficiency**
+**Simple and Cost Effective**

-Diode Collab simplifies security with cryptographic keys instead of passwords, making access safer and more reliable.
-It also cuts costs by replacing multiple tools-cloud storage, communication, and VPNs-with one solution.
-Running on a decentralized network, it eliminates server and maintenance expenses, directly benefitting users with the reduced costs.
+Diode Collab simplifies security with cryptographic keys (aka passkeys) instead of passwords, making access safer and more reliable.
+It reduces costs by replacing multiple tools: storage, communication, and VPN.
+By leveraging the decentralized and automated Diode Network, it eliminates server and maintenance expenses, directly benefitting users with the reduced costs.

-**Reliability and Uptime**
+**Reliable and Always Up**

-Another major advantage is increased uptime.
-Blockchains, by their nature, have little to no downtime.
-Compare this with cloud providers or self-hosted on-premise solutions, which can experience outages due to server failures or regional catastrophes like storms or tornadoes.
-With a chain-based system like Diode Collab, your data remains accessible no matter what.
+Another major advantage of Diode Collab is increased uptime.
+Blockchains, because of their decentralized and permissionless nature, have little to no downtime.
+Compare this with cloud providers or self-hosted on-premise solutions, which can experience outages due to server failures or regional catastrophes.
+With a blockchain-anchored self-custody system like Diode Collab, your data remains accessible no matter what.

-**Example of Diode Collab**

-By taking a look at the app, you can easily create a Zone and can edit it to your liking.
-Within your Zone, you can take notes, share them with a team, chat, and exchange documents and files—all within a fully self-custodied environment.

-**Introducing Zone Availability Canisters**

-ICP and Diode Canisters enable seamless messaging in Diode Collab.
-When you send a message, it’s stored on your device-but what if you go offline before the recipient comes online?
+**Always-on Presence**

+Diode and the [Internet Computer](https://internetcomputer.org/) have partnered to provide self-custody always-on presence to Diode Collab!

+_Before:_

+Since Diode Collab is a fully peer-to-peer system, if team members were not online at the same time, they would not be able to communicate - their "presence" was mismatched.
+To mitigate this,  we recommended users leverage DIY "presence peers" or [vaults](https://diode.io/products/vault) to overcome potential presence issues.
+Although this is still the most self-custody approach, it wasn't easy enough for most Zone owners.

+_Now:_

-Zone Availability Canisters, hosted on the ICP blockchain, solve this by ensuring message syncing.
+Zones can now deploy self-custody Zone Availability Canisters, hosted on the ICP blockchain, to ensure message syncing.
 Here’s how it works:

-1.  **Diode Collab creates a canister** through a factory.
-2.  **The factory generates a child canister**, one per organizational Zone.
+1.  **Your Zone creates a canister**, one per organizational Zone.
-3.  **The canister is fully owned by the organization**, not Diode.
+3.  **The canister is fully owned by the Zone**, not Diode.
-4.  **A child history mechanism refills canisters with cycles** (ICP’s resource allocation system).
 5.  **The canister syncs messages**, so users can retrieve them even if others are offline.
+4.  **If needed, canisters are auto-refilled with cycles**, ICP’s resource allocation system.

-All data is encrypted, ensuring privacy and security.
-The best part?
-Organizations fully control their canisters, and the source code is open for auditing on GitHub.
+All data is encrypted with the Zone's self-custody credentials, which also fully controls the canister lifecycle.
+Everything is automated, and the source code is open for auditing on GitHub.

+**Diode Collab Leading the Way**

+Diode Collab is a unique self-custody solution for those wanting to take back control and privacy of their information.
+Diode Collab is designed from the ground up so that neither Diode, nor any other provider, can access your data.
+We live by "Not your keys, not your data."
+This is revolutionary for your data protection - no other solution provides this.

+Your team can securely take notes, share files, chat, interact with AI models, and access remote assets - all validated by their self-custody credentials and accessible ONLY on their authorized devices.

 To explore further please:
 <div class="story__buttons">